Public Lands: Help Wanted

 protects turtles

-Across the United States and world, our land calls to us.
+Across the United States and the world, our land calls to us for help.
+Will you help public lands?
 There is a help wanted sign written in footprints on trails and woven by invasive species as they overtake native plants.
 The sign is there amongst white toilet paper flags blowing in the breeze just off trail, and it says Help Wanted.
 There are sacred places where civilizations of long ago tell us stories of people past and present, and written amongst their history are the words Help Wanted.
 On beaches where turtles prepare their nests, long lines of plastic debris spell the words Help Wanted.
 These signs are obvious to the people whose love for special places acts like glasses bringing into focus blurry vision to reveal the words Help Wanted.

 Our responsibility is twofold.
 First, we must cultivate a deep and personal love for public lands both small and large to act as those glasses.
-Next, we must seek out the Help Wanted signs where they lay and do what we can to answer their call.
+Next, we must seek out the Help Wanted signs where they lay and do what we can to answer their call and help public lands thrive.

 A maintained trail protects the land, flora and fauna around the trail